-Subsequent to the year ended August 31, 2023, the Company decided to discontinue exploration activities in the Independence and Silver Crown projects.
+During the year ended August 31, 2023, the Company decided to discontinue exploration activities in the Independence and Silver Crown projects.
 As a result, the option agreement to acquire these properties was terminated.
-Consequently, the Company recognized an impairment of \$9,193,628 in the consolidated Statements of Loss and Comprehensive Loss as at August 31, 2023.
+Consequently, the Company recognized an impairment of \$9,193,628 in the Statements of Loss and Comprehensive Loss as at August 31, 2023.